MikeLepekhin/Non-thematic-Text-Classification/code/keywords_substitution/README.md

 | ru_natasha | 0.76  | 0.66  | 0.6 | 0.57 | 0.5 | 0.36 | 0.17 |
 | en         | 0.6  | 0.37 | 0.36 | 0.35 | 0.31 | 0.23 | 0.11 |

-### Adversatial XLM-Roberta on 9 most relevant topics
+### Adversatial XLM-Roberta when training is on the Russian data on 9 most relevant topics

 alpha = 0.01